lukechn99/github-quickstart/4211/the_internet.md

 *Example*:
 *Packet switching uses a probability of how much traffic you can expect to come through this link.
 For example, you could have a 1Mb/s link, that serves 35 people, but only 10 are expected to be active at a time, so it only has to handle that many.
 The probability of more than 10 people active is 0.0004.

+The first time you send data through a circuit, it takes time alpha between each router/switch.
+After the first pass to and back, which is the *circuit setup time*, subsequent transmissions are much faster.
+For packet switching, packets have propagation delay, however, because multiple packets are sending simultaneously they can overlap.
+Once they reach the next switch/router, they will wait for all packets to catch up (buffer) and then begin sending to the next router.
+Each send also has a packet delay of alpha which is the *distance / propagation speed*

 ### Frequency and Time Division Multiplexing
 Divide a single channel into pieces.